 Investors are Handed More Tools to Evaluate Esports and iGaming Performance

 Last year on April 30, Roundhill Investments launched what they say is the first iGaming index.
 The Roundhill Sports Betting & iGaming Index is designed to track the performance of the sports betting and iGaming industry globally.
-The Index consists of a tiered weight portfolio of internationally listed companies who are involved in the sports betting & iGaming industry.
+The Index consists of a tiered weight portfolio of internationally listed companies that are involved in the sports betting & iGaming industry.
 The index’s valuation increased by 17.92% during the first quarter of 2021.
 By comparison, the S&P 500 index experienced a 6.2% increase.
-The two largest weightings, represented 8.77% are Entain PLC (ENT LN) and DraftKings, Inc. (DKNG).
+The two largest weightings represented 8.77%, they are Entain PLC (ENT LN) and DraftKings, Inc. (DKNG).

 The Esports/Gaming Noble Index added 42.7% in the first quarter of 2021.
 The esports and iGaming section of the report drilled down and discussed strong performance by some of the index components, including Draft Kings, up 32.7% and BRAG, up 47%, The strongest stock performances within the Noble Esports and iGaming Index were from AESE, up 82.3%, SLGG, up 148.8%, SCR, up 124.5%, EGLX, up 106.2%, and, finally, GMBL (eSports Entertainment), Noble very closely follows, was up 136.4%.

 Sports is changing in much the same way communication, media, transportation, and other industries have evolved to include new outlets.
 At some point, the new subsets reach a tipping point, and best serve investors if they have their own separate sets of measures.
 After all, as with all change, they may provide opportunities for investors.
 The different approaches by Roundhill Investments, MVIS, and Noble Capital Markets also help investors better grasp where performance has been and where strength and weakness can be capitalized on.